 - Iron – 1%.
 Iron prevents anemia.

 - Potassium – 7%.
-This nutrient balances the blood pressure and keeps the cardiovascular system healthy.
+This nutrient balances blood pressure and keeps the cardiovascular system healthy.

-- Problems with digestion – the fiber and sugar in papaya could damage the digestion if you feed the cavy too much papaya of course.
-Excess sugar and fiber will cause tummy pains, gas and loose stool with cramping.
+- Problems with digestion – The fiber and sugar in papaya could damage digestion if you feed the cavy too much papaya.
+Thus, excess sugar and fiber will cause tummy pains, gas, and loose stool with cramping.

-- Weight changes – we mentioned how papaya is not very caloric.
-But, it is rich with carbs and sugar, and these nutrients are the fattening ones here – if you feed the guinea pig too much papaya!
-There is a risk of weight gain if you don’t pay attention to the serving size and the frequency too.
+- Weight changes – Papaya is rich in carbs and sugar, and these nutrients are the fattening ones here if you feed the guinea pig too much papaya.

 - There is a National Papaya Month – September